tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/常见问题/集群类/集群相关_intl_en.md

 ### What operating systems are supported for TKE hosts?

 Currently, Ubuntu 16.04 and CentOS 7.2 are supported.
-If you need other operating systems, [submit a ticket](https://console.cloud.tencent.com/workorder/category) to contact us.
+If you need other operating systems, [submit a ticket](https://console.intl.cloud.tencent.com/workorder/category) to contact us.

+## Cluster Network

+### What should I do for the cluster network when I develop a custom webhook?
+When you develop a custom webhook, do not block Pods under `kube-system namespace`; otherwise, you cannot use the cluster network normally.

 ## Adding CVMs